jarikomppa/speccy/README.md

 1. Compile crt0.s and other assembly files to object files
 2. Compile app.c to object file
 3. Link objects into a intel hex (ihx) file
-4. Convert ihx to raw binary
+4. Convert ihx to raw binary using ihx2bin in tools directory
 5. Use z88dk's appmake to turn binary to a .tap file
 6. Run the result in emulator